 1 month prior

-Develop a communication plan with you family and friends.
+• Develop a communication plan with your family and friends.
 Consider setting up a skype account and practicing with your family prior to your departure.

 2 weeks prior

-Inform your credit card company and bank that you will be out of the country and making transactions from abroad (give name of country or countries being visited).
+• Inform your credit card company and bank that you will be out of the country and making transactions from abroad (give the name of the country or countries being visited).

-Invest in a phrase book to brush up on some basic vocabulary.
-Purchase an app or guidebook to use abroad.
+• Invest in a phrasebook to brush up on some basic vocabulary.
+Purchase an app or guidebook.

 • Make photocopies of important items to take with you and keep at home (passport, visa, credit cards, insurance card, and itineraries).